 When you take Facebook for example, at first Facebook was the platform for younger audiences to connect.
 Whereas today, you now find that Facebook has an older demographic of users.

-Regarding the content changes, due to the surge in popularity with the likes of; Instagram, YouTube and now TikTok – content are mainly consumed visually.
-It’s all about the pretty pictures, the aesthetic stories.
+Regarding the content changes, due to the surge in popularity with the likes of; Instagram, YouTube and now TikTok – content is mainly consumed visually.
+It’s all about the pretty pictures and aesthetically pleasing stories.

 Mentioning TikTok, this now allows you to post clips that are a few seconds long, making the content more digestible than ever before.
 Regarding the promotion side of things, influencers don’t even need to talk now as you can simply post a picture of the product and ask people to purchase it.

 You can also use TikTok to do hauls, this allows you to show off where you’ve bought a selection of products from which allows you to represent the brand that way.

 Influencer marketing has been around a lot longer than people realise.
 People may have only just heard the term now and are starting to gain an understanding of it but it has been going for a long time.

 YouTube experienced a massive spike in popularity a few years back with vloggers gaining a massive audience.
 Through the large audience, these vloggers were able to do large haul videos whether it be for clothing or beauty brands.